 "Working with Jordyn has helped me refine my goals and take steps to achieve them, learn more about scholarships, fellowships, and graduate schools, and provided me with a strong female role model in the discipline," said Erin Nelson '20, one of Arndt's mentees at St. Kate's.
 "Jordyn has accomplished so much in the field of international relations."

-After graduating summa cum laude with a B.A. in French, international business, and economics, Arndt received a 2012 Fulbright Scholarship for 10 months in Morocco, worked in Singapore as government affairs manager at AmCham, and is currently pursuing a graduate degree at Johns Hopkins University's School of Advanced International Studies in Washington, D.C.
+After graduating summa cum laude with a B.A. in French, international business, and economics, Arndt received a 2012 Fulbright Scholarship for 10 months in Morocco, worked as government affairs manager at the American Chamber of Commerce in Singapore, and is currently pursuing a graduate degree at Johns Hopkins University's School of Advanced International Studies in Washington, D.C.